MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cimagelist-class.md

 ### <a name="return-value"></a>Valore restituito

-Un puntatore a un `CImageList` oggetto se riesce; in caso contrario, NULL.
+Puntatore a un `CImageList` oggetto in caso di esito positivo; in caso contrario null.

 ### <a name="remarks"></a>Note

-Se un `CImageList` oggetto non è connesso all'handle, viene restituito NULL.
+Se un `CImageList` oggetto non è collegato all'handle, viene restituito null.

 ### <a name="example"></a>Esempio